 Adopt a pet and save a life

-Each year, approximately 2 million dogs and cats are killed in our nation's shelters.
+Each year, about 347,000 dogs and cats are killed annually in our nation's shelters.
 But it doesn't have to be that way.
 An estimated 17 million people will add a new pet to their families this year.
 If more of them would choose to adopt a pet, instead of buying one, we could reduce the number of animals killed in shelters significantly.

 Reasons to adopt a pet: